ayushvtf/golang/README.md

 kubectl port-forward service/helm-golang-demo 8081:9110
 http://localhost:8081

-Total request can be observed from metric promhttp_metric_handler_requests_total for status code 200,500 and 503
+Header in sorted order (without table format, not working) and Total request can be observed from metric promhttp_metric_handler_requests_total for status code 200,500 and 503
 ```